 This next piece is best done in one chunk of time in front of a whiteboard.
-Post it notes are highly recommended.
+We also recommend using sticky notes.

 Once you’ve decided which scenario you’d like to start with, pull up the first screen your customer sees.
-This might be your webpage, or the App store listing.
+This might be your website or the app listing.

-Write the customer’s first step on a post it note and stick it up on the wall.
+Write the customer’s first step on a sticky note and put it up on the wall.
 Decide on the next action your customer might take if they are having trouble.
 Is there a help button that they click?
-Write that on the next post it note, and stick it to the right of the first.
+Jot that down on the next sticky note, then put it to the right of the first one.

 Always involve front line staff in support mapping.
 They have a great idea of what customers go through for support.

 Remember that you are mapping the journey as it currently stands, not as you’d like it to be.
-If there’s room for confusion in a step toward resolution, err on the side of caution and write down both the step the customer should take, and any others they might. (eg. ideal solution is search for article, possible solution is click on FAQs)
+If there’s confusion in a step toward resolution, err on the side of caution and write down both the step the customer should take, and any others they could take (e.g., the ideal solution is to search for an article but a possible solution is to click on FAQs).

 You can also add any events that happen on the support side.
-These would include things like; “opened up customer account”, “checked transaction history”, “rebooted server”.
+These would include things like opening a new customer account or checking transaction history.

-Draw a horizontal line across your map and keep any customer facing interactions above the line, and any hidden ones under the line.
-Note if there’s a lot going on behind the scenes that your customer isn’t seeing.
-This might create frustration if there’s a lack of transparency.
+Draw a horizontal line across your map.
+Keep any customer-facing interactions above the line and any hidden ones under the line.
+Pay attention to everything going on behind the scenes that your customer isn’t seeing.
+A lack of transparency will cause frustration.

 Great, you’re almost there!
-Note any events that are of higher importance.
-Maybe you’ve had several customers complain about one step, or notice almost all customers must land on your Help Center page before contacting you.
-If you have data about where your tickets come from, or which tickets have the lowest satisfaction rating, pull that out and add it as annotations to your map.
+Take note of any events that are of higher importance.
+Maybe you’ve had several customers complain about one step or notice almost all customers must land on your help center page before contacting you.
+If you have data about where your tickets come from, or which tickets have the lowest satisfaction rating, pull that information out and add it as annotations to your map.

-These are the touch points that will have a bigger impact on your customer’s experience.
-Even reducing the effort slightly will help your customer get answers more effectively.
+These are the touchpoints that will have a big impact on your customer experience.
+Even improving the process slightly will help your customer get answers more effectively.

-Once you’ve identified the high value touch points and areas of concern, choose one to improve.
+Once you’ve identified the high-value touchpoints and areas of concern, choose one to improve.
 Make a hypothesis and decide on the metrics that will tell you if your experiments are successful.
-Hypotheses need to be falsifiable and quantifiable (aka involve a measurable metric).
-Set a time limit for the experiment that makes sense.
-For example, if you’re trying to improve a billing issue, you might want to wait a full billing cycle to determine if the test had an impact.
+Hypotheses need to be falsifiable and quantifiable.

 We suggest using the following format to form a hypothesis: